dawnscribbler/dawnscribbler.github.io/stations.md

 Lord Jesus Crucified, have mercy on us.

-[O quam tristis et afflicta; Fruit illa benedicta; Mater Unigeniti!\
+[O quam tristis et afflicta; Fuit illa benedicta; Mater Unigeniti!\
 O, how sad and sore distressed; Was that Mother highly blessed; Of the sole Begotten One!](#fourth-station)
 <br> <br>